vman/spfx-extensions-cli/README.md

 # spfx-extensions-cli

+> :warning: I am no longer actively working on this tool mainly because the Microsoft 365 CLI (formerly Office 365 CLI) is a better cross platform alternative to manage the SPFx extensions among many other things.

+> Here is a blogpost which might help you: https://sharepoint.handsontek.net/2018/02/11/mange-spfx-extensions-from-macos-with-office-365-cli/

+> and the customaction docs for the M365 CLI: https://pnp.github.io/cli-microsoft365/cmd/spo/customaction/customaction-add/

+---

 [![NPM](https://nodei.co/npm/spfx-extensions-cli.png?compact=true)](https://nodei.co/npm/spfx-extensions-cli/)

 CLI tool to manage SharePoint Framework extensions currently installed on a Site Collection, Site or a List.